 What Are Terpenes?

-Terpenes (pronounced tur-peens) are the fragrant essential oils found in all plants and are responsible for the different tastes and scents.
+Terpenes (pronounced tur-peens) are fragrant essential oils found in all plants that are responsible for different tastes and scents.
 The cannabis plant consists of a wide variety of chemicals and compounds.
 About 140 of these aromatic organic hydrocarbons are terpenes.
 Terpenes bind to receptors in the brain and give rise to various effects.
 Terpenes may also modulate the effects of cannabinoids such as THC and CBD concentrations.

-Caryophyllene – Is a spicy, peppery terpene found in many different edible plants.
+Caryophyllene is a spicy, peppery terpene found in many different edible plants.
 Spices like black pepper, cloves, basil, rosemary, eucalyptus, as well as cannabis are known to exhibit high concentrations of caryophyllene.
-This zesty terpene is known for having anti-anxiety, anti-inflammatory, anti-fungal, analgesic, anti-oxidant, and antibiotic effects.
+This zesty terpene is known for having anti-anxiety, anti-inflammatory, anti-fungal, analgesic, anti-oxidant and antibiotic effects.

-Geraniol – Is a sweet aromatic terpene present in geraniums.
+Geraniol is a sweet aromatic terpene present in geraniums.
 Geraniol is commonly used in the fragrance industry with its rose and floral notes.
-This monoterpenoid exhibits analgesic, anti-depressant, and anti-inflammatory properties.
+This monoterpenoid exhibits analgesic, anti-depressant and anti-inflammatory properties.

-Terpineol – Is frequently used to create pleasant aromatic profiles in products like soap, lotion, and perfume.
+Terpineol is frequently used to create pleasant aromatic profiles in products like soap, lotion, and perfume.
 In addition to cannabis, it occurs naturally in lilacs, pine trees, lime blossoms, and eucalyptus sap.
 It is characterized by its ability to relax the consumer.
-Terpineol holds several therapeutic benefits including analgesic, anti-bacterial, anti-inflammatory, and anti-seizure.
+Terpineol holds several therapeutic benefits, including analgesic, anti-bacterial, anti-inflammatory and anti-seizure.

-Bisabolol – Is a sweet and floral terpene with hints of citrus and spice.
+Bisabolol is a sweet and floral terpene with hints of citrus and spice.
 Commonly found in German chamomile, bisabolol is widely used in cosmetics, fragrances, and skincare products.
-Bisabolol has been proven to work as an antibiotic, anti-oxidant, anti-inflammatory, anti-anxiety, and anti-bacterial.
-Along with antipeptic, antispasmodic, anti-fungal, and analgesic characteristics.
+Bisabolol has been proven to work as an antibiotic, anti-oxidant, anti-inflammatory, anti-anxiety and anti-bacterial, along with antipeptic, antispasmodic, anti-fungal and analgesic characteristics.